nsellars98/Pops/README.md

 Despite a cluttered display, the app is a working solution.

+Proof of test cases for the different CRUD operations can be found in the corresponding Word document along with screenshots showing the code when running.

 This app was developed with JetBrains PhpStorm (various versions), the XAMPP package for Windows (versions 7.3.1 - 7.4.11), and an online SQLite browser (https://extendsclass.com/).

 Thanks for looking!